Kickstarter darling EcoFlow Delta battery generator is not what it seems – TechCrunch

 The Delta is much lighter than competing products and its design makes it easier to move.
 EcoFlow says it’s rugged, and it feels the part.
 Even my pre-production sample feels tough and ready to go to work.
 Large rubber pads keep the battery in place and the tough plastic feels more durable than competing products.

 There are a handful of plugs and outlets around the device, including USB, USB-C and six AC outlets.
-It’s a lot and similar in capacity to large gas generators.
+It’s a lot, and similar in capacity to large gas generators.
 Most battery generators have much fewer AC outlets, though I’ve often supplemented the capability with small power strips.

-Kickstarter Beware
+Kickstarter beware

 The Delta is currently on Kickstarter for pre-order and exceeded its goal.
 I fear a good amount of backers will be upset to learn several notable advertised features are false or misleading.